 12. Museu Paulista

 Museu Paulista, also known as Museu do Ipiranga, was built in 1895 to preserve 400 years of Brazilian history and houses old maps, photographs, paintings, and furniture.
 It is located inside an impressive Neo-Classical palace with European-style gardens.
-Unfortunately, the museum is located far away from the city center, in the Ipiranga neighborhood, and is closed for renovations.
+Unfortunately, the museum is located far away from the city center, in the Ipiranga neighborhood, and is closed for renovations, but you can still walk around the outside while visiting the gardens.

 One of the largest biomedical research facilities in the world, Instituto Butantan was founded in 1901.
 It is open to the public and provides a nice place to walk, see snakes in the serpentarium, and learn about the development of vaccines and anti-venom.